A robust, adaptive M-estimator for pointwise estimation in heteroscedastic regression: Discussion

-\begin{enumerate} \item Instead of assuming that the densities $g_i(\cdot)$ are symmetric (cf. \citep{Huber64,Stone75}), it is sufficient that the sum $\sum_ig_i(\cdot)$ is symmetric.
+Let us detail on the assumptions and restrictions and highlight some open problems: \begin{enumerate}[6.] \item Instead of assuming that the densities $g_i(\cdot)$ are symmetric (cf.\ \cite{Huber64,Stone75}), it is sufficient that the sum $\sum_ig_i(\cdot)$ is symmetric.
 We are, however, not aware of examples where this generalization is relevant.

-\item The variance of the median estimator is $ 1/(4g^2(0)) $.
-This implies that the median is very sensitive to the noise density at $0$.
-Moreover, the estimation of $ g(0) $ (see \citep{Cai_Zhou09}, for example) requires many observations near $x_0$ in practice.
-Contrasts as in Definition \ref{def contrast} can lead to estimators that are considerably less sensitive to the noise density at $0$.
-For the Huber contrast with scale $\gamma$, for example, the denominator of the variance term \eqref{def Huber Variance} depends on the mass of the noise density on the interval $ [\text-\gamma,\gamma] $ instead of the mass at $0$.
+\item The variance of the median estimator is $ 1/(4g^2(0)) $ which implies a strong sensitive to the noise density at $0$.
+Moreover, the estimation of $ g(0) $ (see \cite{Cai_Zhou09}, e.g.) requires many observations near $f(x_0)$ in practice.
+On the contrary, Huber contrast with scale $\gamma$ (allowed by our approach), the denominator of the variance term \eqref{def Huber Variance} depends on the mass of the noise density on the interval $ [-\gamma,\gamma ] $ instead of the mass at $0$.

-\item We estimate the variance term~\eqref{def Huber Variance} by its empirical version.
-The residuals are unknown, but Condition~\ref{condition full consistency} ensures the consistency of all estimators in $ \Lambda $, which indicates that $ Y_i-\hat f_{\lambda} $ is a reasonable estimate of $ \sigma(X_i)\xi_i $.
-However, some of the combined functions in $\Lambda$ can lead to estimators with a large variance (for example, the Huber contrast with small scale parameter $\gamma$).
-This problem can be circumvented using a pre-estimator (for example, with the contrast associated with the arctan function as defined below Definition \ref{def contrast}) instead of $ \hat f_{\lambda} $ for the estimation of the variance.
+\item To estimate the variance term \eqref{def Huber Variance}, we plug an estimate $ Y_i-\hat f_{\lambda} $ of the residuals.
+Condition~\ref{condition full consistency} ensures the consistency of all estimators in $ \Lambda$.
+This is considerably restrictive on the initial family $\Lambda$.
+This problem can be circumvented using a pre-estimator (e.g., with the contrast \eqref{def arctan}) instead of $ \hat f_{\lambda} $ for the estimation of the variance.

-\item Lepski's method is very sensitive to outliers (see \citep{Reiss_Rozenholc_Cuenod09}).
+\item Lepski's method is very sensitive to outliers (see \cite {Reiss_Rozenholc_Cuenod09}).
 To complement it with the adaptive robustness of the estimator via the minimization of the variance term can thus be interesting for many applications.

-\item The results in Section \ref{section full adaptive anisotropic} are, to the best of our knowledge, the first ones of this kind for anisotropic, homoscedastic regressions with heavy tailed noises and uniform designs (cf. \cite{Goldenshluger_Lepski08} and the references therein).
-A shortcoming is the restriction to locally constant target functions, which is due to the bias term (cf. Lemma \ref{lem control bias anisotrope}).